rarenight/No-Intro-Switch-Cart-Submission-Tool/README.md

 # Versions

 v1.7 - 2024-08-04
-- (v1.7) Added a dropdown for regions, (v1.7) Fixed GameID2 four-digit bug, (v1.7) Add Rev 1 auto-fill, (v1.7) Added loose cart toggle, (v1.6) Fixed NX Info import glitch where CLI importing wouldn't detect v0, (v1.6) Added directory selection support for Mac + Linux, (v1.5) Added the ability to auto-generate Full XCI hashes, (v1.5) added a button that saves your preferred default dumper and tool values, (v1.4) added a dropdown for the tool menu, (v1.4) fixed regression from v1.3, fixed NX Game Info title and version importing, now supports CSV imports from NX Game Info (File -> Export -> CSV), now imports the entire title line, now chooses the base Title ID as Game ID instead of the latest one, now removes any punctuation not compliant with No-Intro and changes colons into dashes, now excludes any parentheses present in the update column
+- (v1.7) Added a dropdown for regions, (v1.7) Fixed GameID2 four-digit bug, (v1.7) Add revision auto-fill, (v1.7) Added loose cart toggle, (v1.6) Fixed NX Info import glitch where CLI importing wouldn't detect v0, (v1.6) Added directory selection support for Mac + Linux, (v1.5) Added the ability to auto-generate Full XCI hashes, (v1.5) added a button that saves your preferred default dumper and tool values, (v1.4) added a dropdown for the tool menu, (v1.4) fixed regression from v1.3, fixed NX Game Info title and version importing, now supports CSV imports from NX Game Info (File -> Export -> CSV), now imports the entire title line, now chooses the base Title ID as Game ID instead of the latest one, now removes any punctuation not compliant with No-Intro and changes colons into dashes, now excludes any parentheses present in the update column

 # To-do
 - TESTING